-Principal risk Mitigating factors

-Operational risk Exposure to operational risk is managed by ensuring that there are effective processes, systems and controls throughout the Company.
+Principal risk Mitigating factors Operational risk Exposure to operational risk is managed by ensuring that there are effective processes, systems and controls throughout the Company.
 Arrangements with outsource providers are monitored and their appropriateness assessed periodically.
-The Company maintains a strong and open relationship with its regulators.

-factors, including conduct risk,
+The Company maintains a strong and open relationship with its factors, including conduct risk, jeopardise the operation of , , , , , , , , , , , , , , , , , , , ,